 Pair that with the One-Target Rule: pay minimums on all debts and send all extra money to one target debt only.
 That is where traction comes from.

 Your Power Payment is simple: total minimum payments plus any extra amount you can sustain.
 Even $10, $25, or $50 extra matters because consistency compounds.
+If money is tight and finding any extra feels impossible, this guide on getting out of debt on a low income walks through exactly how to find that extra amount.
 If you want to test your own debt stack, run the payoff comparison calculator and then lock your method for 90 days.

 Use the debt snowball vs avalanche calculator monthly, not daily.
 A monthly check-in protects your focus.
 The same check-in works in any debt snowball vs debt avalanche calculator so you can track progress without overthinking.